BennettChang/PokerTableHistory/README.md

 # PokerTableHistory
 Simple python app that lets you manually track what tables you have opened

-Instructions:
+Instructions:\n
-Use enter to add or remove numbers
+Use enter to add or remove numbers\n
 Remove numbers by prefixing it with a - sign (ex: -3)